pinDeliver/pinDeliver/documentation/click_and_collect.md

 # Click & Collect

 With pinDeliver Click & Collect functionality you get a professional approach when your customers come to your warehouse to pickup their goods themselves.
 The customer orders are created in the same way as regular delivery orders.
+Remember that when using Click & Collect your *Delivery Group* must be setup to use depot.

 If you upload order from Excel it is recommended to upload all customer orders for a day at once.
 Then you will have all customer orders grouped in one collection order.
 If you upload through Excel you need to mark the checkbox *Make the order a collection order*, see image below.
 If the orders instead are created through an integration the order type should be **collect** and then it is also possible to add orders to an existing collection order, even if the collection order has been locked or started.